What is Viscosity?

 Other Common Viscosity Units

-Earlier, kinematic viscosity was measured using Saybolt viscometer where the units were expressed in Saybolt universal seconds (SUS).
+Earlier, kinematic viscosity was measured using the Saybolt viscometer, expressing the units in Saybolt universal seconds (SUS).
 Other abbreviations such as SUV (Saybolt universal viscosity) or SSU (Saybolt seconds universal) are sometimes used.

 Frequently Asked Questions